 - Use basic and simple formatting and avoid complex graphics or anything else that may not translate when viewed on an alternate (or more primitive) operating system.
 Italics and font changes should be avoided.

-II.
-Education – include any and all programs, degrees, certifications, and other formal training programs that you attended in-person or online.
+Include any and all programs, degrees, certifications, and other formal training programs that you attended in-person or online.
 This section is where you want to put your TEFL certificate on your resume.

-- Highlight your TEFL Certification, including the number of hours, hours of practicum at or near the top of the education section of your resume or cv.
-Note that the course is internationally accredited and meets or exceeds all international standards, but some employers still hold biases based on the fact that many other online courses are substandard.
+Highlight your TEFL Certification, including the number of hours, hours of practicum at or near the top of the education section of your resume or cv.
+Note that the course is internationally accredited and meets or exceeds all international standards.

 - List your highest-level qualifications first.